sirionfeingold/AI-translation-library-for-web-applications/Benutzerhandbuch/README.md

 # TranslationGemE — AI-Powered Translation for YAML & ActiveRecord

 TranslationGemE was developed as part of a university project in collaboration with Eonum.
-It aims to automate multilingual support for medical applications.
+It aims to automate multilingual support for medical applications.\n
-A modular and extensible **Ruby** gem designed to **translate locale YAML files** and **ActiveRecord attributes** using **AI models** like OpenAI’s GPT.
+This modular and extensible **Ruby** gem is designed to **translate locale YAML files** and **ActiveRecord attributes** using **AI models** like OpenAI’s GPT.
 It supports other providers (e.g., LLaMA, DeepSeek) through a pluggable architecture.

 ## Table of Contents